wk1093/rey/README.md

 win.update should be called at the beginning of the main loop, and it updates general variables like deltaTime and does other things like polling events.
 ### win.render()
 win.render should be called at the end of the main loop.
 It'll take everything you've drawn up to this point and send it in a few batch calls.
+## Draw functions
+### win.drawTriangle(float x1, float y1, float x2, float y2, float x3, float y3, Color color)
+Draws the most primitive shape, a triangle.
+It takes 3 points and their x and y values and draws it with the according Color.
+### win.drawRect(float x1, float y1, float width, float height, Color color, float r = 0)
+Draws a rectangle with an x & y and a width & height.
+It also takes Color and r for rotation, which will rotate the rectangle around the middle.
+### win.drawRoundedRect(float x, float y, float w1, float h1, float ro, Color color, float rot = 0)
+Draws a rectangle with rounded edges.
+Take almost the same arguments as a rectangle, except for a float called "ro" that determines how rounded the rectangle is.
+### win.drawLine(float x1, float y1, float x2, float y2, float thickness, Color color)
+Draws a line that connects the two points passed in, with a thickness variable that controls the thickness of the line.
+### win.drawCircle(float x, float y, float r, Color color)
+Draws a circle with an x, y, a radius, and a color.
+### win.drawTexture(TextureID texture, float x1, float y1, float width, float height, Color color = COLOR_WHITE, float r = 0)
+Draws a texture with the passed in TextureID, x, y, width, height, and rotation.
+Color is automatically white, but if changed to anything else, will color the texture to that.